e-rjones/SML5202-2020-Final-EmmaJones/index.md

     <div class="thumbnail">
         <img src="images/stp (1).jpg" alt="The Winter Palace in Saint Petersburg" style="height:100%">
         <div class="caption">
           <p>The Winter Palace in St. Petersburg.
-It was official residence of the Russian Emperors from 1732 to 1917.
+It was the official residence of the Russian Emperors from 1732 to 1917.
 Today, the palace and its precincts form the Hermitage Museum.</p>
         </div>
       </div>
   </div>